 With regard to reporting, the owner or operator of the facility on the annual July 1 reporting deadline (Company A) is primarily responsible for reporting the data for the previous year’s operations at that facility.
 However, all prior owners and operators back to January 1 of the year covered in the report may also be held responsible if the current owner or operator does not submit a report.

-(Source: Monthly Call Center Report Question EPA530-R-98---5j; October 1998)
+(Source: 1998 EPCRA Section 313 Questions and Answers Document, Question #52 (EPA 745-B-98-004)).

 F. Question